JackRedstonia/stacks/README.md

 A MSVC toolchain is required (solely to build `skia-bindings`).

 ## License
-See the LICENSE file.
+For code, see the LICENSE file.
+For the Fira Sans fonts bundled, see the fonts' respective licenses.

 ## Contributing
 This repository is actively reviewing and accepting pull requests & issues, especially those that add documentation, improve performance or code quality.
 Any code you contribute to this repository is to be under the GNU Affero GPL license version 3, no exceptions.
+Assets may go under another license, but it must be permissive or copyleft.

 ## Note for GitHub users
 This repository is mirrored from GitLab.
 Development and non-`master` branches appear over at https://gitlab.com/JackRedstonia/stacks.